DispatchMe/mgp/README.md

 }
 ````

-- Run `mgp` in your meteor directory to copy the packages from github.
+- Run `mgp` in your meteor directory to copy the packages from github or `mgp my:private-package` to copy an individual package.

 or